13055ecam/Projet-formulaire/README.md

 Tested with a MAC (XAMPP)

 Warning !
-You have to create a folder(foldername) to put all inside and.
+You have to create a folder("foldername") to put all inside.

 Don't forget to place it in your localhost folder !

 To book a reservation -> http://localhost/"foldername"/controller/index.ph